codists/backend/README.md

 # About

-This is a project implemented by Django、DRF， JWT。
+This is a project implemented with Django, DRF and JWT。

 # How to run this project?